reddragonnm/pathfinding-music/README.md

 # pathfinding-music

-To run this program in your PC
+To run this program on your PC

 ### 1. Clone the repo
 ### 2. Install pygame